 - a student is not to be approached, coerced or harassed for contributions

 - any record of contributions is confidential, as is any decision by a parent not to make a financial contribution.

 Parent payment categories

 Other Contributions are voluntary financial contributions for non-curriculum items and activities that relate to the school’s functions and objectives.
-They can be requested for a broad area of school need or itemised for a clearly explained specific purpose.

 Extra-Curricular Items and Activities

 Extra-Curricular Items and Activities are items and activities that enhance or broaden the schooling experience of students and are additional to or outside what the school provides for free in order to deliver the Curriculum.
 As each school delivers the Curriculum based on their own local context, it is at a school’s discretion to determine whether an item or activity is extra-curricular.

 An item or activity can be provided on a user-pays basis and categorised in Extra-Curricular Items and Activities if it is not required for students to meet Curriculum outcomes or if there is a free standard activity available for students to participate in the Curriculum.
 Items or activities provided on a user-pays basis can still support curriculum-based learning; however, schools must be able to deliver the standard curriculum requirements to a student who does not participate.